iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> Currently showing 0 total cases recovered (so no-one in Australia has recovered yet?)
+Hopefully the Bluetooth bit is working, hard for us to tell.
+Might be useful, but can't be sure.
+I've installed this app and so far haven't got Covid 19 (that I know of).
+Registration was easy, and can be done using a pseudonym.
+Battery usage is quite low.<br> :date: __2021-02-11 10:28:13__

+> Never been used and drains battery<br> :date: __2021-02-08 02:29:48__

+> Updating review to 3☆ after latest update seems to have fixed battery draining issue.
+Thank you for addressing this issue.<br> :date: __2021-02-07 11:34:32__

+> Out of date.<br> :date: __2021-02-07 01:10:06__

 > This app drives me crazy.
 It keeps changing the setting so it's not working.
 Nearly ready to uninstall.
 It was working before the update 😔<br> :date: __2021-02-06 07:59:29__

 > Doesn't look like the battery issue is fixed with the 31st Jan update.
 I have found turning off AOD (Always On Display) has dropped battery usage of the app considerably (down to 3-5%) so will bump up the rating.
 Real shame there aren't timely fixes for what could be an important tracing tool.<br> :date: __2021-02-06 06:40:46__